-- Inform.
-Parents/guardians must inform the nurse or administrator when a pupil requires medications during the school day.
-Students observed by school personnel self-administering unauthorized medications shall be reported to their parents/guardians. - Written Permission.
-A written statement is required from the parent/guardian and physician authorizing the administration of all medications and releasing school personnel from liability should reactions result from the medication.
-The written statement must include the student's name, diagnosis, name of medication, dose, time to be given, and signatures of parent/guardian and physician.
-Forms are available from the office. - Labeled Containers.
-Medication must be provided in pharmacy labeled containers that indicate pharmacy name and telephone number, student's name, physician, name, and dosage of medication.
+- ➤ Inform.
+Parents/guardians must inform the Health Assistant or Administrator when a pupil requires medications during the school day.
+Students observed by school personnel self-administering unauthorized medications shall be reported to their parents/guardians. - ➤ Written Permission.
+A Medicine Release Form is required from the parent/guardian and physician authorizing the administration of all medications and releasing school personnel from liability should reactions result from the medication.
+The Medicine Release Form includes the student's name, name and description of medication, dose, time to be given, and signatures of parent/guardian and physician.
+Forms are available from the office.

+- Labeled Containers.
+Medication must be provided in pharmacy labeled containers that indicate pharmacy name and telephone number, student's name, physician name, and dosage of medication.
 The dispensing pharmacy must split medication into duplicate bottles if it is necessary to give medication during school hours.
 One bottle will be kept at home and the other at school under the care of school authorities. - Administration.
-A nurse will administer prescribed medication.
-In the absence of the nurse, the medication will be dispensed by an administrator.
+A Health Assistant will administer prescribed medication.
+In the absence of the Health Assistant, the medication will be dispensed by an Administrator.
 Students will be allowed to carry and self-administer medications only with a physician's and parent's written permission, in cases of potential emergency (See additional requirement below). - Doctor's Orders.
 Tylenol or other over-the-counter medicines will be administered to students only with a physician's written order in addition to the parent authorization as required above.
 Such over-the counter medication must be in the original container.
-Again, parents are urged to administer such medication at home when possible. - Disposal.
+Again, parents are urged to administer such medication at home when possible. - ➤ Disposal.
 When the medication is no longer needed, it will be returned to the parent or guardian, or destroyed.
 Medications requiring refrigeration will be kept in a closed and clearly identified container in the refrigerator.

 PLEASE DO NOT SEND COUGH DROPS IN YOUR STUDENT'S POCKETS, BACKPACK, OR LUNCH BOX.

 THESE ARE CONSIDERED MEDICATIONS AND ARE TO BE TREATED AS OUTLINED ABOVE.

-3.3 SELF-ADMINISTRATION OF CERTAIN DRUGS.
+3.3 SELF-ADMINISTRATION OF CERTAIN DRUGS